Unless you’re Martha Stewart, you’re probably looking for some relatively easy kids craft ideas that don’t create too much mess.

 With a bit of glue, some pipe cleaners, and construction paper, your kids can create a masterpiece they’ll be happy to hang on the fridge or send to a loved one.
 Many crafts can also double as gifts for parents, grandparents, or other family and friends.

-Making a craft project to say I love you is an inexpensive and fun way to spend time with your family and create lasting memories.
+Making a craft project to say I love you is also an inexpensive and fun way for kids to spend time with family and create lasting memories.

 1. Valentine’s Day Mason Jar Vase

-It’s simple to transform a Mason jar into a pretty vase or planter for Valentine’s Day flowers using chalk paint.
+It’s simple to transform a Mason jar into a pretty flower vase or planter for Valentine’s Day.

 Just paint the outside of the jar with several layers of chalk paint, letting each one dry completely before applying the next.
-When it’s completely dry, rub the outside with a small piece of course grit sandpaper to give it a rustic finish.
+When it’s completely dry, rub the outside with a small piece of coarse-grit sandpaper to give it a rustic finish.
 Then apply a layer of creme wax to protect the paint.

 After the flowers are long gone, you can use the Mason jar to hold all sorts of things, including:

 Sure, you can buy someone in your life a bouquet.
 But a homemade love tree is a lot more meaningful.